WRFan/jailbreak10.3.3/README.md

 hihi.

 Btw, why is everybody killing service executables instead of restarting services themselves?
-Seems a more proper way to restart the service.
+Seems like a more proper way to restart the service.

 Get wifi APs in the neighbourhood: